rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

   is said to be the **root (set) of** set `s`.
 * Set `s` is said to be a **child** set of `t`, if `t` is the parent of `s`.
-* Two sets which have the same parent are said to be **siblings** to each other.
+* Two sets that have the same parent are said to be **siblings** to each other.
 * A set is said to be a **leaf**, if it has no descendant.

 Note that none of the ancestors of a descendant are disjoint from one another.
 They always have all the elements of the descendant in common.
 Consequently, a strict setup does not allow its sets to have more than one parent.
-That is, each non-root set always has exactly one least significant ancestor and thus exactly one parent.
-Likewise, each non-root set always has one and only one most significant ancestor (i.e. its root set).
+That is because each non-root set has exactly one most significant (i.e. its root) and exactly one least significant (i.e. its parent) ancestor.

 * root set -> ... -> parent set -> child set -> ... -> leaf set

-Note that a set is not a parent to itself (i.e. no loops).
-That is because a set is not an ancestor to itself.
-Consequently, each set within a strict setup either has no parent at all (e.g. a root) ex-or exactly one parent.

 Note that an ancestor always has more elements than any of its descendants.
-Conversely, a descendant always has fewer elements than any of its ancestors.
+Likewise, a descendant always has fewer elements than any of its ancestors.
-That is a direct consequence of the strict relationship between an ancestor and descendants.
+That is a consequence of the strict relationship between an ancestor and its descendants.
+Consequently, each set in a strict setup either has no parent at all (e.g. a root) ex-or exactly one parent.

-Note that a set can not be an ancestor to itself (i.e. no cycles).
-That is, because a set can not be an outer set to itself since no set is a proper subset to itself.
-Likewise, a set can not be a descendant to itself.
-That is because, for the same reason, a set can not be an inner set to itself.

 Note that a non-empty strict setup always has one or more root sets.
 That is, because (1) a strict setup that only has a single set has that set as its only